erinosb/2023_RNAseq_pairedend/README.md

 $ sbatch execute_RNAseq_pipeline.sbatch
 ```

 By doing this, the **execute** script will submit the **analyzer** script to **SLURM**.
-This will ensure the **analyzer** script is run at the proper time and with the requested resources on compute nodes on the SUMMIT system.
+This will ensure the **analyzer** script is run at the proper time and with the requested resources on compute nodes on the ALPINE system.
 What is SLURM?
 Slurm is a job scheduling system for large and small Linux clusters.
 It puts your job into a 'queue'.
 When the resources you have requested are available, your job will begin.
 SLURM is organized so that different users have different levels of priority in the queue.
-On SUMMIT, users who use fewer resources have higher priority.
+On ALPINE, users who use fewer resources have higher priority.
 Power users have less priority and are encouraged to purchase greater access to the system if it is a problem.

 Let's open **execute_RNAseq_pipeline.sbatch** in an editor window and explore how it works.